chrlynn26/intro_data_science_class_collection/README.md

 <br />

-# Course 3 - Applied Machine Learning in Python:
+# Course 3 - Applied Machine Learning:

 After completing Python basics into cleaning and visualizing data, this third course focused on a new way to analyze data: machine learning.
 Using the Scikit-learn library, the course began with an introduction to supervised vs. unsupervised learning, before exploring basic ML classifiers.
 The course introduced classifiers, such as k-nearest neighbor (KNN),  Support Vector Machines (SVM), and Decision Trees.
 Next, the course explored optimizing model performance and using difference evaluation metrics to assess a classifier’s performance, before concluding with a final project.